diana22322/sfu_parking_predictions/Full Project/AWS Lambda/README.txt

 · lambda_ingester.py - processes raw parking events arriving into the system.
 It is responsible for validating the event payload structure; normalizing fields; writing the cleaned events; ensuring event stream remains consistent.
 · lambda_kinesis_processor.py - triggered by Kinesis Data Stream batches.
 The function decodes incoming event records; extracts events in real time; updates current_lot_occupancy table in postgreSQL.
 · psycopg2-layer.zip - python package that allows AWS Lambda to connect to postgreSQL RDS

+. lambda_predictor.py: This function is triggered by the Eventbridge schedule to run every 15 minutes, it first fetches the latest occupancy state from DB, invokes Sagemaker endpoints, retrieves predictions for each lot, and writes results to DB (which is then consumed by the dashboard)

 HOW IT WORKS:
 lambda_ingester.py validates incoming parking events and sends them into the Kinesis stream after being triggered by API Gateway.